Stories of Change

 Hope for a new chicken farmer in Myanmar

-Daw Aye May, a 56-year-old widow, used to make living selling herbs in an open-air market.
-That was before Covid-19 public health restrictions curtailed public gatherings at large markets and travel beyond township borders.
+Daw Aye May, a 56-year-old widow, used to make a living selling herbs in an open-air market.
+That was before COVID-19 public health restrictions curtailed public gatherings at large markets and travel beyond township borders.
 In the village of Sar Phyu Su, 40 miles north of Yangon, Myanmar, salaried job opportunities are limited.
 And when she lost her husband in 2019, Daw Aye May thought her future was gone too.
 Then along came the pandemic which disrupted an already limited economy by reducing the ability for farmers to sell products in more distant and larger markets.

 Although Daw Aye May lives alone, she has emotional and limited financial support from a son and daughter, both married and in their thirties.
 When selling herbs was no longer a possibility, she started to consider how else she could earn money.
 Then in July, she heard that CWS was sharing chickens with families in greatest need.
 She learned that funding had come from vending machines set up by the Latter-day Saint Charities.
 She had never heard of CWS, nor of the Church of Latter-day Saints.
 Moreover, she had only seen vending machines in American movies, and those machines contained drinks and snacks.